coolguyalex/GDMS-Pocket/README.md

 ## Concept:
 I want to build a dungeon master's companion that effectively dives into folders until it hits txt files and then randomly picks entries from list.
 It is basically a random table holder and roller.

+## future ideas
+- add a little icon to be displayed for each of  the pages

 ## Hardware:

 ### Component Table